tredoe/crypt/README.md

 ## License

-The source files are distributed under the **BSD 2-Clause "Simplified" License**.
+The source files are distributed under the *BSD 2-Clause "Simplified" License*